rhomble/counterattack/README.md

 - Step 3: upload .xlsx file to the [Counter Attack Custom Card Generator](https://kkoripl.github.io/CACCGeneratorWeb/custom-cards)
 - Step 4: click 'Generate PDF' in the card generator's UI.
 Download the PDF.

-### Points for Consideration
+## Potential Errors
+### _Specific country names_
-- **NATIONALITY ERROR:** If you get the error `Error during player file uploading.
+If you get the error `Error during player file uploading.
 Player has wrong country in row: __` when loading a .xlsx file to the Custom Card Generator, the issue is the country name on FMInside does not match any of the countries recognized by the Custom Card Generator.
-Both FMInside's version and the generator's version of the country name need to be added to the NATION_CONV dictionary in the fminside.py module. **If you come across this error, let me know and I'll update the code.**
+Both FMInside's version and the generator's version of the country name need to be added to the NATION_CONV dictionary in the fminside.py module.
+**If you come across this error, let me know and I'll update the code.**

+## Quirks
+### _Neymar can't tackle_
-- **ZEROS FOR SKILLS:** If a player's Counter Attack skill ends up being 0, that skill is given a value of 1 instead.
+If a player's Football Manager skills translate to a Counter Attack skill score of 0, that skill is given a value of 1 instead.
 This is due to Counter Attack not using 0s for skill values.
+According to the current translation (and _not_ adjusting the result to 1), Neymar's tackling rounds down to a Counter Attack tackling score of 0.

 ## Documentation
-Find any documentation on usage of the different sections in the DOCSTRING of their corresponding files.
+Find any documentation on usage of the different modules in the docstrings of their corresponding files.

 ## Want to contribute?
 Fork this repository to make any changes you see fit!
 In particular, the FM_TO_CA_DICT in the player.py module.
 This is what translates Football Manager stats to Counter Attack stats (and is currently just my opinion on which should be considered for which).
-Fun fact: Neymar's FM stats translate to a 0 for his CA tackling skill.
+Fun fact: skill.